Corporate Governance

 The Audit Committee also advises the Board on the Group’s overall risk appetite and strategy including, inter alia, regularly reviewing and updating (if appropriate) the risk assessment processes in place, including in relation to remuneration and compliance functions, and assisting in overseeing implementation of the adopted strategy.

 The Audit Committee is chaired by Helen Deeble CBE.
-Its other members are Ken Ford and James Excell.
+Its other members are Ken Ford and Mike Fell.
 The Committee will meet at least three times a year and otherwise as required.
 The Audit Committee will also meet regularly with the Group’s external auditors.

 Remuneration Committee